chadpierce/hackthebox/devel/devel-writeup.md

 ```
 $ dirb http://devel /usr/share/wordlists/dirb/vulns/iis.txt -o devel-dirb-iis.txt
 ```
-That also came up with nothing interesting so I gave up on the webserver and started focusing on FTP.
+That also came up with nothing interesting so I moved on to the FTP server.
 Anonymous login was enabled and I could upload files to the root of the webserver so I suspected this was the way in.
 This is IIS 7.5 which is over a decade old so there's bound to be some vulnerabilities.
 Here's what it looked like after I logged in, you can see the files being served by the webserver:

 ```
 $ ftp devel